timonweb/pytailwindcss/README.md

    tailwindcss
    ```

-   If the installation was successful, you should see the help output for the `tailwindcss` command.
+   If the installation was successful, you should see the message about binary being downloaded on the first run.
+When download is complete, you should see the help output for the `tailwindcss` command.
 Use `tailwindcss`
    to create a new project or work with an existing *Tailwind CSS* project.

 3. Let's create a new project.
 Go to the directory where you want to host your *Tailwind CSS* project and initialize it